psanders/fonos101/README.md

 const Fonos = require('@fonos/sdk')
 const callManager = new Fonos.CallManager()

-// A number you want to call and the application identifier callManager.call({
+// In the "from" use the Number we sent you.
+Then add a Number you want to call on the "to".
+// Finally, use the application reference on the "app" field. callManager.call({
  from: '+19198972120',
  to: '+17853178070',